Counseling

 Postsecondary Enrollment Options (PSEO) is a state program that allows tenth, eleventh and twelfth grade students to enroll in courses at a college and earn both high school and college credit while still in high school.
 Only enrollment in and successful completion of college-level, nonsectarian courses at eligible participating postsecondary institutions apply.
 Most PSEO courses are offered on the campus of the postsecondary institution; some courses are offered online.

-Any student interested in PSEO should make sure to attend the annual "How to Earn College Credit in High School" presentation at FHS held towards the end of January.
+Any student interested in PSEO should attend the annual "How to Earn College Credit in High School" presentation at FHS held towards the end of January.
+The student is required to meet with their counselor to discuss if it is right for them.
+These meetings should be scheduled after the Faribault High School registration has been completed.

 For a list of participating institutions in Minnesota, click here.